Navigating Kansas’ No-Fault Insurance System After a Car Accident in Manhattan

 - Funeral, burial, or cremation expenses: Up to $2,000, plus up to $900 monthly for survivors’ lost income for one year

-For residents of Manhattan and Junction City, fully understanding the Kansas no-fault insurance system is crucial.
+For residents of Manhattan and Junction City, a thorough understanding of the Kansas no-fault insurance system is crucial.
 It determines when and how you may pursue additional compensation beyond your basic policy limits.
 This process often confuses those unfamiliar with local claim practices or who are focusing on their physical recovery.
 As a leading vehicle accident attorney in Manhattan and Junction City, we help you interpret PIP coverage, coordinate with health insurers, and understand when you may have a right to pursue additional claims.
 Our local experience equips us to answer questions about procedural details, court requirements, and Kansas-specific legal obligations—helping you stay confident at every step of recovery.

 However, when a car accident in Manhattan or Junction City is caused by another driver’s negligence, you may be eligible to pursue a personal injury lawsuit outside the no-fault system.
 Kansas law requires that you sustain a qualifying “serious injury”—including permanent loss of a body function, permanent injury, dismemberment, visible disfigurement, or a compound fracture—to meet this threshold.